RetroPie/RetroPie-Docs/docs/Gamepad-G910-bluetooth-controler.md

-G910 is a quite common bluetooth controler used with android/iPhone devices to play a mobile games.
+G910 is a quite common bluetooth controller used with android/iPhone devices to play a mobile games.

 How to pair with RetroPie
 * G910 shall je switched off